sudo-prem/hadoop-cluster/README.md

 # hadoop-cluster
-Run a MapReduce function in a Hadoop Cluster to find average
+Run MapReduce function in a Hadoop Cluster to find average